Igor Stravinsky: Ballets for Diaghilev

-In 1898, the impresario Sergei Diaghilev founded the Russian art magazine Mir iskusstva, but after it ended publication in 1904, he turned towards Paris for artistic opportunities rather than his native Russia.
+In 1898, Sergei Diaghilev, an impresario, founded the Russian art magazine Mir iskusstva, but after it ended publication in 1904, he turned towards Paris for artistic opportunities rather than his native Russia.
 In 1907, Diaghilev presented a five-concert series of Russian music at the Paris Opera; the following year, he staged the Paris premiere of Rimsky-Korsakov's version of Boris Godunov.
 Diaghilev attended the February 1909 premiere of two new Stravinsky works: Scherzo fantastique and Feu d'artifice, both lively orchestral movements featuring bright orchestration and unique harmonic techniques.
-The vivid color and tone of Stravinsky's works intrigued Diaghilev, and the impresario subsequently commissioned Stravinsky to orchestrate music by Chopin for parts of the ballet Les Sylphides.
+The vivid color and tone of Stravinsky's works intrigued Diaghilev, and the latter subsequently commissioned the former to orchestrate music by Chopin for parts of the ballet Les Sylphides.
 This ballet was presented by Diaghilev's ballet company, the Ballets Russes, in April 1909, and while the company scored successes with Parisian audiences, Stravinsky was working on Act I of his first opera The Nightingale.

-As the Ballets Russes faced financial issues, Diaghilev wanted a new ballet with distinctly Russian music and design, something that had recently become popular with French and other Western audiences (likely due to the group of Russian classical composers known as The Five, according to the musicologist Richard Taruskin); Diaghilev's company settled on the subject of the mythical Firebird.
-Diaghilev asked multiple composers to write the ballet's score, including Lyadov and Nikolai Tcherepnin, but after none committed to the project, the impresario turned to the 27-year-old Stravinsky, who gladly accepted the task.
+As the Ballets Russes faced financial issues, Diaghilev wanted a new ballet with distinctly Russian music and design, something that had recently become popular with French and other Western audiences (likely due to the group of Russian classical composers known as The Five, according to musicologist Richard Taruskin); his company settled on the subject of the mythical Firebird.
+Diaghilev asked multiple composers to write the ballet's score, including Lyadov and Nikolai Tcherepnin, but after none committed to the project, Diaghilev turned to Stravinsky, who gladly accepted the task.
 During the ballet's production, Stravinsky became close with Diaghilev's artistic circle, who were impressed by his enthusiasm to learn more about non-musical art forms.
-The Firebird premiered in Paris (as L'Oiseau de feu) on 25 June 1910 to widespread critical acclaim, and made Stravinsky an overnight sensation.
-Many critics praised the composer's alignment with Russian nationalist music.
-Stravinsky later recollected that after the premiere and subsequent performances, he met many figures in the Paris art scene; Debussy was brought on stage after the premiere and invited Stravinsky to dinner, beginning a lifelong friendship between the two composers.
-(Note: After the premiere of Stravinsky's The Rite of Spring in 1913, Debussy expressed misgivings about the young composer.
-Saint-John Perse, who attended rehearsals of The Rite with Debussy, later told Stravinsky that the French composer was initially excited about the work but that "he changed when he understood that with it you had taken the attention of the new generation away from him".
-Though Debussy continued to insult Stravinsky with others, he never expressed this to the man himself, and a year after Debussy's death, Stravinsky discovered that the third movement of Debussy's En blanc et noir was dedicated to him.
-Stravinsky later dedicated the Symphonies of Wind Instruments in memoriam of Debussy.)
+The Firebird premiered in Paris (as L'Oiseau de feu) on 25 June 1910 to widespread critical acclaim, making Stravinsky an overnight sensation.
+Many critics praised his alignment with Russian nationalist music.
+Stravinsky later recollected that after the premiere and subsequent performances, he met many figures in the Paris art scene; Debussy was brought on stage after the premiere and invited Stravinsky to dinner, beginning a lifelong friendship between the two.
+(Note: After the premiere of Stravinsky's The Rite of Spring in 1913, Debussy expressed misgivings about him.
+Saint-John Perse, who attended rehearsals of The Rite with Debussy, later told Stravinsky that the latter was initially excited about the work but that "he changed when he understood that with it you had taken the attention of the new generation away from him".
+Though Debussy continued to insult Stravinsky with others, he never expressed this to the latter himself, and a year after Debussy's death in 1918, Stravinsky discovered that the third movement of the former's En blanc et noir was dedicated to him.
+Stravinsky later dedicated the Symphonies of Wind Instruments to the memory of Debussy.)